RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 * genesis-plus-gx: Is still a bit too slow on the Pi.
 An alternative port is being considered.

+* mupen64plus: Due to limited processing power some games will never be fullspeed on the Pi2.

+* reicast: Due to limited processing power some games will never be fullspeed on the Pi2.

+* ppsspp: Due to limited processing power some games will never be fullspeed on the Pi2.

 ## General Improvement in retroach
 set video_threaded = true in retroarch.cfg will improve video performance